 Since your air conditioner can only sense temperature, it might not quite cut it in terms of providing you true comfort.
 According to ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers), there are many other factors that affect our comfort aside from temperatures, such as humidity, time of day and sunlight.
 In addition, what makes us comfortable is unique to each of us and so the end result we strive for is different.

 Luckily, bridging the gap is easier than you think!
 Find a smart solution that will work in tandem with your existing air conditioner and upgrade it to become a smart device.
 A smart AC controller could be the way to go if you find that you just can’t win the comfort game.
-These types of smart devices can sense the environment around you, learn your comfort preferences and usually also have other benefits that would seamlessly blend into your Smart Home and improve your life.
+Ambi Climate can sense the environment around you, learn your comfort preferences and usually also have other benefits that would seamlessly blend into your Smart Home and improve your life.
 Not sure how to get started?